LibrariesHacked/librarieshacked-web-content/README.md

 Build/Deploy
 ------------

 The website is refreshed directly with content from this repository.
 The files are copied into the content directory of the website.
+As the website uses a cache folder, the cache needs to be cleared when any updates are made.

 See the [main website repository](https://github.com/librarieshacked/libraries-hacked-website) for more info on how the website works.

 Licence
 -------

-Attribution licence for { libraries: hacked } content is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Attribution licence for Libraries Hacked content is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).